Wadham accepts around eight candidates each year for Engineering Science.

 - There is an annual Wadham engineering presentation day, when third and fourth year undergraduates present their project work alongside our graduate research engineers.
 This informal event is followed by a special Engineering subject dinner to which all the engineers at Wadham are invited.

 - Wadham tutors have extensive networks in industry and academia, allowing us to support our students in choosing a career, both during their degree and after graduation.

-There are three Tutorial Fellows in Engineering - Dr Mark Thompson (Mechanical), Dr Ekaterina Shamonina (Electrical) and Dr Alfonso Castrejón-Pita - and a Stipendiary Lecturer, Dr Dan Eakins, Senior Research Fellow.
+There are three Tutorial Fellows in Engineering - Dr Mark Thompson (Mechanical), Professor Ekaterina Shamonina (Electrical) and Professor Alfonso Castrejón-Pita - and Lecturer, Dr Dan Eakins.